JacquiGreenland/CubeMate/README.md

 ## Alt-Az operation

-CubeMate can also be operated as an Alt-Az mount through OnStepX.
+CubeMateEQ can also be operated as an Alt-Az mount through OnStepX.

 This makes it suitable for: